The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Conclusions and outlook

 It is intriguing that the USp(8) group that emerges from our construction can be broken to the Standard Model gauge group SU(3) $\times$ SU(2) $\times$ U(1), but more structure ({\it{e.g.}} further orbifolding or magnetised D-branes) would have to be added to induce chiral fermions and the matter representations of the Standard Model, all without spoiling the $\Lambda_{\text{open}}=0$.
 The model of Dark Energy that emerges from our construction is a hilltop quintessence model.
 Cosmological tests of hilltop quintessence against the wealth of available cosmological data have recently been made in \cite{Bhattacharya:2024kxp}, with a preference for the $w_0w_a$-parameterisation not yet statistically significant, but perhaps signalling some further interesting physics like Dark sector interactions \cite{Khoury:2025txd}.
 Hilltop quintessence also presents long-standing phenomenological problems: not least, unobserved fifth forces from the light quintessence field (and we have further even lighter moduli), which may suggest some kind of screening mechanism \cite{Burgess:2021qti, Brax:2023qyp}, and a fine-tuning of initial conditions.
+Another question is -- given a cancellation of the vacuum energy between visible and hidden sectors -- what happens after a phase transition in the visible sector?
+In this respect, it is interesting to ask if a low energy EFT description of our cancellation mechanism exists, perhaps related to ideas such as \cite{Burgess:2021obw}.
 It remains to be seen whether our proposed solution to the Cosmological Constant Problem and Dark Energy can be used as a guide towards a more complete picture of particle physics and cosmology.

 We hope to report on some of these open questions in the near future.

 \acknowledgments